Word list: Effects of words frequency

 Word frequency is known to have various effects (Brysbaert, Buchmeier, Conrad & Jacobs, Bölte & Böhl 2011; Rudell 1993).
 Memorization is positively affected by higher word frequency, likely because the learner is subject to more exposures (Laufer 1997).
 Lexical access is positively influenced by high word frequency, a phenomenon called word frequency effect (Segui, Mehler, Frauenfelder & Morton1982).
 The effect of word frequency is related to the effect of age-of-acquisition, the age at which the word was learned.

 Languages

 Below is a review of available resources.

 English

 Word counting is an ancient field, with known discussion back to Hellenistic time.
 In 1944, Edward Thorndike, Irvin Lorge and colleagues hand-counted 18,000,000 running words to provide the first large-scale English language frequency list, before modern computers made such projects far easier (Nation 1997).
-20th century's works all suffer from their age.
-In particular, words relating to technology, such as "blog," which, in 2014, was #7665 in frequency in the Corpus of Contemporary American English, was first attested to in 1999, and does not appear in any of these three lists.
+Projects from the twentieth century are now showing their age, especially regarding words relating to technology.
+For instance, "blog," which, in 2014, was #7665 in frequency in the Corpus of Contemporary American English, was not attested before 1999, and does not appear in any of the following twentieth-century lists.